Historic Swalcliffe

 Restored wall decoration

-Next, into the wonderful countryside where first stop was in intersection where a Roman road (now a farm track) crosses a minor B road.
+Next, into the wonderful countryside where first stop was an intersection where a Roman road (now a farm track) crosses a minor B road.
 In the middle distance is a hill on which once sat an Iron-Age fortified settlement.

 Next to a local farming complex where the lid of a Roman era stone coffin has been set up as a seat.This item probably came from the Swalcliffe Lea site as mentioned below.